simistern/intro-react-native-workshop/README.md

 ### This project is for the [React Native Creative Workshop on December 2nd](https://www.meetup.com/React-Native-Creative-Active/events/265858749/).

 ## Please follow the steps below to get a repo that should look exactly like this one.
-You should also be able to clone this repo and run it locally
+You should also be able to clone this repo and run it locally, and see the following screen  with your phone or simulator showing

 ![Image](https://i.imgur.com/8YCjwmp.png)